SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - So create 1 workstation and install all client packages like docker, docker-compose, kubectl, eksctl and login in superputty then check 'kubectl version' and 'eksctl version'
 - Eksctl means 'eks controller' it is the brain of kubernetes cluster.
 - From this server (Workstation) it will now create EKS kubernetes cluster, it will take time like 20min.
-- How to create cluser ? 'eksctl create cluster --config-file=<file_name>.yaml' Here workstation is creating ekscluster, we need to give access to aws console before that 'aws configure' Now it will take time to create ekscluster like atleast 20min.
+- First clone the eksctl repo in workstation server and then create cluster using 'eksctl create cluster --config-file=<file_name>.yaml' Here workstation is creating ekscluster, we need to give access to aws console before that 'aws configure' Now it will take time to create ekscluster like atleast 20min.
 - What is mean by Spot Instances in kubernetes cluster ?

 ### Session-55
-- What is resource block in containers ?
+- Resources in Pod ?
+What is resource block in containers ?
 What is Soft limit and Hard limit in resource block in containers ?
+Requests are soft limit given when container starts and limits are hard limit.
 - Write a resource definition of a Pod with resource block ?

+         apiVersion: v1
+              kind: Pod
+              metadata:
+                name: hello-pod
+              spec:
+                containers:
+                - name: hello-pod
+                  image: nginx
+                  ports:
+                  - containerPort: 80
+                  resources:
+                    requests:
+                      cpu: "100m"
+                      memory: "68Mi"
+                    limits:
+                      cpu: "200m"
+                      memory: "128Mi"

-- Where to store the configuration and secrets in kubernetes ?
-Applications should fetch the configuration and secrets at the run time.
+- In AWS we have SSM parameter to store configuration and secrets but what about in kubernetes ?
+Applications should fetch the configuration and secrets at the run time from configuration and secrets storage.
 - To store the configuration in kubernetes, we have 'ConfigMap' in kubernetes.
 Nothing but a key-value pair.
 So create 1 ConfigMap.
-- How to define key-value pair in Pod ?
+- How to define above configmap key-value pair in Pod ?
 Set 'env:' variable, use 'valueFrom' and 'configMapkeyRef' also we have 'envFrom' what is this ?
 Nothing but referring configMap directly in Pod.
 - Secrets in kubernetes is also a key-value pair for storing secrets.
 We can refer secrets using 'secretRef'
 - What are 'Services' in kubernetes ?
 For example we are running Pods but we are not able to browse them.
 For example we run nginx Pod, how to browse that Pod ?
-So we have 3 types of Services in kubernetes ClusterIP, Nordport, Load balancer.
-If you want to expose Pods to other applications (or) outside world we must use Services, Load balancing & Service mesh.
+If you want to expose Pods to other applications or outside world and also Load balancing and service mesh (It is like app-alb), we use services.
+- 3 types of services ClusterIP (Purely internal to kubernetes) NordPort (You can expose to outside world) Load balancers (You can expose to outside world) Services are like route53 records.
+- If you want to connect to Pod, first request should go to service then to Pod.
+That means if you want to communicate with Pod to Pod communication you must use service.
+Because Pod is very dynamic, they may be running or terminated we dont know.
 - If you want Pod to Pod communication you must use Service.
 That means we should attach Pod to Service.
+Because Pod IP is ephemeral (Dynamic) so we are using names as DNS to communicate with Pod to Pod.
+How do we attach Pod to service ?
+Using Labels and selectors.
 - What if we want multiple Pods ?
 We can write another Pod definition also but it not good, So we have "ReplicaSet"
 - What is Deployment in Sets ?